mikkopaderes/ember-firebase-service/README.md

 }
 ```

-Import the Firebase features that you need in your app's `ember-cli-build.js`.
+Import the Firebase products that you need in your app's `ember-cli-build.js` using the format of `vendor/ember-firebase-service/firebase/firebase-<product>.js`.
+Note that you don't need to import `firebase-app.js` as it's automatically done for you.

 ```javascript
 'use strict';